Meeds-io/whitepaper/en/5-roadmap.md

 By believing in the project, participating in the liquidity pools, staking MEED tokens, redeeming them against Deeds...early investors of all sizes would mint additional tokens.
 They would also get the earliest voting rights and help shape the WoM.

-Organizations acquiring but especially using Deeds to engage and reward their employees would get compensated in minted Meeds.
+Organizations acquiring but especially using Deeds to engage and reward their employees would get compensated in minted MEED.
 The fairer they will play, the more they will get.
 The earlier adopters would be associated to the first historic cities and would be identified as the builders later on.

 The diagram below represents an example of the Meeds investment strategy for capital holders :